kottoization/kottoization/README.md

 ### Hello there 👋😎
-I'm a software developer currently pursuing a degree in Computer Science & Econometrics at AGH UST.
+I'm a software developer currently pursuing a master's degree in Computer Science & Econometrics at AGH UST.
 My primary interests lie in Machine Learning, .NET, and Python development but I also have intern level work experience with JavaScript and Java.

 At university, I actively engage in scientific and social activities.
 I'm a member of a scientific club where I enhance my skills in .NET and Python while serving as the vice-chair of the faculty's student council.